FilippoMB/TCK_AE/README.md

 #### Learned codes representations of test set and classification

 Once the training procedure is over, the dkAE is fed with the MTS of the test set and the relative codes are generated.
-The inner products of the codes is visualized and we can notice that the structure resemble the one of the prior TCK, shown previously, where the two classes in the test set can be clearly recognized
+The inner products of the codes is visualized and we can notice that the structure resemble the one of the prior TCK shown previously (here we focus on the test part *K_tete*), where the two classes in the test set can be clearly recognized

 <img src="./imgs/learned code.png" width="200" height="200">